goldentoaste/yarnball/README.md

 3|[]|#ff5500|Title|Content|-282|48|300|300
 4|[]|#37A0D2|Title|Content|6|-86|300|300
 ```
-the id may be any integer, but must be unique.
+The id may be any integer, but must be unique.
 The connection list should have unique ids that exists. badly formatted save file results exceptions thrown at the moment :v

-also, you can set the program as the default way to open .yarnball files, to open save files more conviniently.
+Also, you can set the program as the default way to open .yarnball files, to open save files more conviniently.
 ##Requirements:
 PyQt5 for ui, pyinstaller for packaging.